pytorch/pytorch/aten/src/ATen/native/README.md

 ### `matches_jit_signature`

 ```
-matches_jit_signature: True
+matches_jit_signature: False
 ```

 This will verify that the func syntax follows the JIT signature schema.
-If you are a developer outside the core team, set this to `False` first to help us track unification.
-After your tests pass try setting this to `True` once and leave it set to `True` if it doesn't trigger any asserts.
-This means that your signature happens to be compliant.
-In general, it serves as a means of tracking an ongoing schema unification with the goal of aligning func syntax with other components of PyTorch in order to reduce overall complexity and assert coverage of all functions by each component.
+If you are a triggering an assert related to JIT signature compliance try adding this field and setting it to False.
+In general, this serves as a means of tracking an ongoing schema unification with the goal of aligning func syntax with other components of PyTorch in order to reduce overall complexity and assert coverage of all functions by each component.
+If you find yourself having to add this fields add @gchanan to your PR's set of reviewers.

 ## Writing an implementation in C++